-Your Current System, Your Desired System, and the Gap Between
+The Ideal System, Your current System, and the Gap Between them

 Bridging the Gap utilizes a Gap Analysis process to determine what fundraising system improvements will have the highest impact on bottom-line fundraising.

-The traditional Gap Analysis process consists of first (1) identifying the ideal state, (2) assessing the current state, and (3) develop a plan of action to bridge the gap between the two.
-Because we in the resource-limited environment of the nonprofit sector, its particularly important to prioritize which gaps to invest in, and to select only those that will have the highest impact on fundraising.
+The traditional Gap Analysis process consists of (1) identifying the ideal state, (2) assessing the current state, and (3) developing a plan of action to bridge the gap between the two.
+Because we work in the resource-limited environment of the nonprofit sector, its particularly important to prioritize which gaps to invest in, and to select only those that will have the highest impact on fundraising.

 Identifying the Ideal State